andrehacker/minimalnote/README.md

 Features
 ---------
 * Ingredients of a note: Title, tags and content
-* **Tag based organization**: In combination with fulltext search this is all you need to store all your information
+* **Tag based organization**: In combination with fulltext search this is all you need to store and organize all your information.
+Way better than document and folder oriented.
 * **Incremental Search**: see results as soon as you start typing
 * **100% keyboard optimized** (in progress)
 * **Global hotkey** ALT-SHIFT-F resumes from Tray Icon (planned for MacOSx/Linux)